Edmonton Bulletin

 The Edmonton Bulletin was a newspaper in Edmonton, Alberta, published from 1880 until January 20, 1951.
-It was founded by Edmonton pioneer Frank Oliver, a future Liberal politician and cabinet minister in the Canadian Government.
+It was founded by Edmonton pioneer Frank Oliver, later a Liberal Member of Parliament and cabinet minister in the Canadian Government.

-Oliver co-founded the paper with Alexander Taylor, the city's first telegraph operator, in 1880.
+In founding the Edmonton Bulletin in 1880, Oliver was assisted by Alexander Taylor, the city's first telegraph operator.
 It was Edmonton's undisputed foremost newspaper until the Edmonton Journal was founded in 1903.